9th August 1889 – 25th November 1918

 Promotion to Corporal 11th July 1918

 He was immediately evacuated to Rouen Hospital, arriving there the following day.
+His family were immediately informed that he was dangerously ill but that permission to visit was denied (see copy of telegram, below).
 On September 6th he was returned to England on the hospital ship SS Panama and immediately transferred to Birmingham General Hospital.
 His stay there was to last just over 11 weeks.
 Two weeks after the Armistice, on Monday, 25th November, 1918 Cecil died.
 The cause of death was stated as ‘Compound fracture femur and thigh received in Action and pneumonia’.

 Cecil was brought home and his body laid to rest in Cheshunt Cemetery.
 He was survived by his mother and father.